Kord-Extensions/kord-extensions/kord-extensions/packages.md

 tools for writing Discord bots with Kord, including an extensions framework, filterable event handling, and an extensible commands system with advanced parsing features.

-# Package com.kotlindiscord.kord.extensions
+# Package dev.kordex.core

 Base package for Kord Extensions, containing exceptions, the `Paginator`, and the `ExtensibleBot` itself.

-# Package com.kotlindiscord.kord.extensions.checks
+# Package dev.kordex.core.checks

 Check functions, which can be used to easily filter commands and event handlers.

-# Package com.kotlindiscord.kord.extensions.commands
+# Package dev.kordex.core.commands

 All the command logic, including the different types of `Command`s and `CommandContext`.

-# Package com.kotlindiscord.kord.extensions.commands.converters
+# Package dev.kordex.core.commands.converters

 The base and convenience classes for command argument converters.

-# Package com.kotlindiscord.kord.extensions.commands.converters.impl
+# Package dev.kordex.core.commands.converters.impl

 Bundled type-specific implementations of converters.

-# Package com.kotlindiscord.kord.extensions.commands.parser
+# Package dev.kordex.core.commands.parser

 The `ArgumentParser` and other argument-related classes.

-# Package com.kotlindiscord.kord.extensions.events
+# Package dev.kordex.core.events

 Extra event types that you can listen for.

-# Package com.kotlindiscord.kord.extensions.extensions
+# Package dev.kordex.core.extensions

 Extension classes, including the base `Extension` class, and the bundled `HelpExtension`.

-# Package com.kotlindiscord.kord.extensions.parsers
+# Package dev.kordex.core.parsers

 Package containing bundled parsers for you to use, including the duration parsers.

-# com.kotlindiscord.kord.extensions.sentry
+# dev.kordex.core.sentry

 Package containing code related to the Sentry integration.

-# Package com.kotlindiscord.kord.extensions.utils
+# Package dev.kordex.core.utils

 Many useful utilities that you can use when writing bots.

-# Package com.kotlindiscord.kord.extensions.utils.deltas
+# Package dev.kordex.core.utils.deltas

 Utilities and delta objects for calculating the difference between different objects of the same type.